How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Save 5%

-Exclusive Go City Los Angeles Discount!
+Exclusive Go City Los Angeles Promo Code

 (Pass has limited value for families in San Diego during Kids Free October — we recommend individual tickets instead during this timeframe.
 See promotional terms and conditions.)

 Cons: Go City Los Angeles does NOT include the San Diego Zoo Safari Park.
+Does not include parking.

-San Diego CityPASS is also a sightseeing pass with limited attractions.
-This pass ONLY makes sense if you visit LEGOLAND California and/or SeaWorld San Diego and San Diego Zoo or San Diego Zoo Safari Park and at least one of the other six participating attractions.
+This pass only makes sense if you visit LEGOLAND California and/or SeaWorld San Diego, and either the San Diego Zoo or the San Diego Zoo Safari Park, along with at least one of the other six participating attractions.

 The pass types include: